olivemckenzie2003/belly-button-challenge/README.md

 	otu_ids for the marker colors

-	otu_labels for the text values
+	otu_labels for the hovertext text values

 An individual's demographic information:

 	id
-      ethnethacy
+        ethnicity
 	age
 	gender
 	location